Our story

 Built for busy volunteers, not IT teams.
 If you can use a smartphone, you can run MasjidConnect.

-We started in Oxford and we're building for every mosque in the world — wherever the community gathers.
+We started in Oxford and we're building for every masjid in the world.
+Wherever the community gathers.

 A note from the team